IAmJoshuaEscarez/tapatchain/README.md

 ## Overview

 TapatChain is a decentralized accountability platform designed to monitor public infrastructure projects in the Philippines.
-By leveraging distributed ledger technology, the platform creates immutable audit trails, enables real-time milestone tracking, and ensures transparent fund flows to strengthen public trust and accountability in government infrastructure initiatives.
+Powered by the **Ethereum** blockchain and smart contracts written in **Solidity**, the platform creates immutable audit trails, enables real-time milestone tracking, and ensures transparent fund flows to strengthen public trust and accountability in government infrastructure initiatives.

 ---